 Welcome to Canandaigua!

 We are so happy you have decided to enroll your child in the Canandaigua School District!
 The following steps are outlined to assist parents and/or guardians who wish to enroll students in the school district.
 Please be advised the district enrollment materials have been revised to comply with section 100.2(y) of the Commissioner's Regulations as amended.
-Our school district uses a central registration process, so all students, regardless of grade level, register at our Administration Center at 143 North Pearl Street.
+Our school district uses a central registration process, so all students, regardless of grade level, register at our Administration Center at 143 North Pearl Street, except when registering for Kindergarten (dates below).

 Steps to Register your Student